Stars vs. Wild: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

 Stars Advanced Stats

-- In the past 10 games, the Stars have scored one more goal per game than their season average.
+- Dallas has hit the over twice in its past 10 contests.

-- The Stars create the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.
+- During their past 10 games, the Stars' goals per game average is one higher than their season-long average.

-- The Stars are ranked third in league action for the fewest goals against this season, having given up 215 total goals (2.6 per game).
+- The Stars have allowed the third-fewest goals in NHL action this season, 215 (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.